 Duane Zook, Chief Executive Officer of GAiN, says “What came down in 35 to 50 seconds is going to take not days, not months -- years and maybe decades to rebuild.”

-Pastor Esperandieu Pierre, national director of Campus Crusade in Haiti says, “There is a crisis of leadership in Haiti,” says Pastor Pierre, whose first name means “hope in God.”
+Pastor Esperandieu Pierre, national director of Cru in Haiti says, “There is a crisis of leadership in Haiti,” says Pastor Pierre, whose first name means “hope in God.”

 “There are 4 things people can do to make a difference,” he says.
 They can invest their finances, time, influence, and their expertise.